Interstellar-code/taskheromd/README.md

   - `todo/` - Tasks that haven't been started yet
   - `inprogress/` - Tasks currently being worked on
   - `done/` - Completed tasks
+  - `archive/` - Archived tasks from previous project phases (created automatically when using the reset function)

 - `project templates/` - Additional project templates

 - `plan.md` - Main Kanban board with overview of all tasks
+- `update-plan-consolidated.ps1` - Consolidated PowerShell script with interactive menu for managing tasks
 - `update-plan.ps1` - PowerShell script to update the plan.md file
 - `update-plan-kanban.ps1` - PowerShell script to update the plan.md file with Kanban format